kerezsiz42/scanner-operator2/README.md

 kubectl api-resources --verbs=list -o name | grep scanner
 ```

-After this there should be pod a named scanner-controller-manager with `Running` status, along with the new service we just defined, the metric service, deployment and replicaset.
+After this, there should be a pod named `scanner-controller-manager` with a `Running` status, along with the new service we just defined, the metrics service, deployment, and replicaset.

 ```sh
 $ kubectl get all -n scanner-system